cloudinary-training/cld-intro-android-sdk/README.md

 ![cloudinary url](https://res.cloudinary.com/jen-brissman/image/upload/v1702021754/cld-url.png)

 CLOUD_NAME and API_KEY can be revealed without creating any security issues, but you must keep API_SECRET private.
+It’s strongly recommended not to keep your API Secret anywhere within the app code.

 Don't check it into GitHub and don't include it in blog posts.
 - For this course, you only need your cloud name, so there won't be any risk of security.

 ## Assets